Career Development Scholarship

 Once you have submitted your University degree application you will be e-mailed a Unique University Number (UUN, the letter S followed by a 7-digit number) to be used in the next step.
 Your referees will be automatically e-mailed by the University.
 They should submit their letters to our online portal by the 24th November 2025.

 Note that if you are applying for an Astrophysics PhD, you do not need to fill in all the sections of the University form.
 For applications to our other Physics PhD degrees, however, please fill in all sections.
+For applications to all programmes you will need to upload degree certificates and transcripts, language certificates (where applicable) and also provide contact details for us to contact your referees.
+We are unable to process applications without this documentation.

 We recommend completing this step as early as possible to make sure the system provides your UUN well in advance of the deadline.